TheQwertiest/foo_dotnet_component_host/THIRD_PARTY_NOTICES.md

-Spider Monkey Panel uses third-party libraries or other resources that may be distributed under licenses different than the Spider Monkey Panel software.
+.NET Component Host uses third-party libraries or other resources that may be distributed under licenses different than the Spider Monkey Panel software.
 The linked notices are provided for information only.